 Cambridge University Library in the UK has been providing a blend of online and zero-contact services, to cater for students and academics during the pandemic.
 The availability of online resources has been increased to minimise physical visits and accommodate the needs of those who cannot be in Cambridge.
 A dedicated digital library offers research material, collections and documents from international collaborations, such as the Darwin Manuscript Project, which is based at the American Museum of Natural History.

 In the US, Yale University Library has developed an integrated search platform for its digital collections, which include manuscripts, maps, periodicals, photographs, archival materials, political and medical papers, rare books and manuscripts.
 Access to Yale’s e-resources (e-journals, e-books, data sets, databases, etc.) is provided to students and academics affiliated with the university.

 The Digital Library of the Caribbean (dLOC) is an international open-access digital library and community for resources from and about the Caribbean, comprising over 60 partners in the United States, the Caribbean, Canada, Central/South America and Europe.
 Its partners contribute content and expertise, and the library also supports collaborative projects and funding initiatives.
 Types of collections comprise: newspapers, archives of Caribbean leaders and governments, official documents, documentation and numeric data for ecosystems, scientific scholarship, historic and contemporary maps, oral and popular histories, travel accounts, literature and poetry, musical expressions and artifacts.

 At Sciendo we make our publications available to browse online.
-To find out more about our books and journals in a specific field, visit our home page and click on Subjects.
+To find out more about our books, journals and conference materials in a specific field, visit our home page and click on Subjects.